-Screen readers work by analyzing the underlying code and structure of a web page or document and then reading aloud the text, including headings, links, buttons, and other elements.
+Screen readers work by analysing the underlying code and structure of a web page or document and then reading aloud the text, including headings, links, buttons, and other elements.
 They can also provide additional information such as alternative text for images, descriptions of formatting and layout, and alerts for pop-up windows or notifications.

 Learn more about other assistive technologies for blind and low vision users.

 Why is Screen Reading Software Important for Accessibility?

 Screen readers are essential tools for many disabled users around the world to access information, communicate online, and use various applications.
 They help promote digital inclusion by providing equal opportunities for people with disabilities to engage with technology and participate fully in the digital world.
 A few of the most crucial reasons for accessibility of screen readers include:

 - Equal access to information

 Providing screen reader accessibility isn’t only the right thing to do from a moral perspective, but it’s the right thing to do from a business perspective.
 Countries all around the world are quickly adopting various accessibility standards, guidelines and laws, with screen reader accessibility being one of many key factors in this.
 An example of this would be the WCAG guidelines, which regulate a variety of businesses around the world for accessibility.

 Additionally, with such a significant proportion of the population requiring the use of such assistive technologies, businesses that don’t meet the necessary accessibility standards would be missing out on a large slice of potential customers and revenue.
 So, it can really hurt your bottom line to ignore the issues faced by users with disabilities.

 Users of screen readers typically navigate through content using keyboard commands or specialised input devices, relying on audio feedback to understand the visual aspects of the interface.